stancl/tenancy-docs/source/docs/v3/quickstart.blade.md

 ## Creating tenants {#creating-tenants}

-> Note: If you're using Laravel [Sail](https://laravel.com/docs/9.x/sail), ensure that `DB_USERNAME` has the necessary permissions to create databases.
-You can grant access to users by running the following command in MySQL console `grant create on *.* to 'sail'@'%';`.
+> Note: If you're using [Laravel Sail](https://laravel.com/docs/9.x/sail), ensure that `DB_USERNAME` has the necessary permissions to create databases.
+You can grant access to users by running `grant create on *.* to 'sail'@'%';` in the MySQL console.

 For testing purposes, we'll create a tenant in `tinker` — no need to waste time creating controllers and views for now.